patrickl96/ChatLogger/README.md

 >[!NOTE]
 >It can take while for the latest version of the plugin to show up on the BakkesPlugins page.
 So install from here if you need the latest version.

+## View your saved chats!

+This fork is simply to include an HTML page for a user-friendly chat viewer.
+For example, you want to share your in-game chats with friends or via Discord etc. Download the [chatlog_viewer.html file](https://github.com/patrickl96/ChatLogger/blob/main/chatlog_viewer.html) and you can visualise your chat logs intuitively